-- optional indicates features that may be omitted, but if provided shall be provided exactly as specified. - might indicates the possibility of a situation that could occur, with no implication of the likelihood of that situation ("might" means "could possibly"); - comprise indicates members of a set are exactly those objects having some property.
+- optional indicates features that may be omitted, but if provided shall be provided exactly as specified. - might indicates the possibility of a situation that could occur, with no implication of the likelihood of that situation ("might" means "could possibly"); - see followed by a number is a cross-reference to the clause or subclause of this standard identified by that number; - comprise indicates members of a set are exactly those objects having some property.
 An unqualified consist of merely asserts all members of a set have some property, e.g., "a binary floating-point format consists of numbers with a terminating binary representation".
 "Comprises" means "consists exactly of". - Note and Example introduce text that is informative (is not a requirement of this standard).